 Steampunk you say?
 What’s that?
-For those of you in the know you will be well aware of what it is and that it has been around for some time, for the rest you’ll probably think it’s brand new.
-However once you’ve read this article you’ll be enlightened with this vastly growing trend that has so far been out of the spotlight.
+For those of you that are ‘in the know’, you will be well aware of what it is and that it has been around for some time, or you’ll most likely think it’s brand new.
+However, once you’ve read this article, you’ll be enlightened with this vastly growing trend that has so far been sitting a little in the shadows, just out of the spotlight.

-Steampunk is often linked to clothing design and robotics but it is so much more than that.
+Steampunk is often linked to clothing design and robotitisation, but it is so much more than that.
 It’s so brilliantly portrayed in lighting due to the use of unique and vintage bulbs and has the ability of changing the time set of an entire room.
 There are many different designs but all have much in common and will be easily identified as Steampunk.
 This trend can fit well into any vintage or rustic setting, they’re also great decorative pieces for those who just love the unique and creative look.
-Now although you may love this look, you may be thinking that it’s far too much.
-Worry not, there are indeed wacky and extravagant lights from this theme but there are some toned down ones sticking to the Steampunk trend.
-No matter the environment Steampunk can be incorporated.
+On the other end of the scale, whilst you may love this look, you may be thinking that it’s a little bit too much for your tastes.
+Worry not, there are indeed wacky and extravagant lights from this theme, but there are some toned down ones that are loyal to the soul of the Steampunk trend.
+It’s safe to say that no matter the environment, Steampunk can be incorporated.

 Don’t forget to use vintage bulbs with Steampunk style lights, it really does complete the effect!
 It would be a shame to let a standard or modernized bulb break the immersion.